AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights: Introduction

 Among the many domains where self-preference bias may arise, algorithmic hiring is particularly consequential.
-Employers are increasingly adopting LLMs to streamline resume screening and candidate ranking, often as part of automated workflows that support human decision-making \citep{gan2024application, kim2024llm, resumebuilder2025aihiring, sarumathi2025ai, wiles2025generative}.
+Employers are now routinely adopting LLMs to streamline resume screening and candidate ranking, often as part of automated workflows that support human decision-making (e.g., \citealt{gan2024application, kim2024llm, resumebuilder2025aihiring, sarumathi2025ai}).
 Unlike traditional keyword-matching systems, LLMs can evaluate resumes in a more holistic manner—synthesizing content, inferring intent, and making contextual judgments beyond simple heuristics \citep{Pritchett2025_AIresume}.
-While this shift promises greater efficiency and scalability, it also magnifies the potential for bias.
-If an LLM systematically favors resumes that reflect its own generative style, it may confer unwarranted advantages to applicants who happen to use the same model to compose their materials.
-In such cases, evaluations may be influenced less by the substantive quality of a candidate's credentials and more by superficial stylistic alignment with the evaluator LLM.
+While this shift promises greater efficiency and scalability, it may also magnify the risk of bias if an LLM systematically favors resumes that reflect its own generative style.
+In such cases, evaluations may hinge less on the substantive quality of a candidate's credentials and more by superficial stylistic alignment with the evaluator LLM, conferring unwarranted advantages on applicants who use the same model to compose their materials.
 In effect, this bias rewards access to specific generative technologies and penalizes those without it, even when applicants are otherwise equally qualified.